Justin Albert: Sustainable Food and Farming - Research and Development Incubator

+Albert says their aim is to "rekindle Britain's renowned legacy in global innovation, focusing on the agri-tech sector."

 The National Trust

-Albert was appointed Director of Wales for The National Trust in 2011.
+Albert was Director of Wales for The National Trust in 2011 - 2021.
 The National Trust is the largest volunteer conservation charity in Europe.
 National Trust Wales is the largest landowner in Wales, and it protects numerous castles and historic buildings, thousands of acres of wilderness and farmland, and 200 miles of Welsh coastline.